 They don’t usually know how large it’s going to get.

-It’s important to be prepared and ask:
+It’s essential to be prepared and ask:

 How big does a blue iguana get?

 When given a proper habitat and steady, healthy diet, the blue iguana may get as big as 5′ feet (1.52 m) from nose to tail as a male and 3.5′ feet (1.07 m) as a female from nose to tail.
-This depends largely on many factors, and as an owner, there are things to do to help them reach this potential.
+This depends primarily on many factors, and as an owner, there are things to do to help them reach this potential.

 Read on for more details and answers to related questions.